Gamintor/protostar_zadatak/README.md

 I have researched and implemented Typechecking with PropTypes.
 Now every component that receives props has a dedicated PropTypes section which checks the type of props.
 I have pushed my code to the Github repo.
+I had a problem once I uploaded it.
+Specifically the problem was that BrowserRouter couldn't load the /posts page so I had to use HashRouter instead, that is why I have # symbol inside of my URLs.